SBOSE550/ai-website-scraper-Powered-by-Google_gemini/README.md

 - **Login Detection:** Automatically detects if the website requires login and prompts for credentials when needed.

-- **AI Integration:** Uses a language model (LLM API) to extract insights from the scraped data.
+- **AI Integration:** Uses the Gemani API to extract insights from the scraped data.

 - **Multiple Download Formats:** Offers CSV, text, and PDF downloads so users can choose the format that works best for them.

 - **User-Friendly Interface:** Built with Streamlit, making it easy for non-technical users to interact with the tool.

 ## Why This Project is Special
-- **First Time with LLM API:** This is my first project where I've integrated an AI language model API.
+- **First Time with Gemani API:** This is my first project where I've integrated the Gemani API.
 It was a learning experience that combined web scraping with modern AI technology.
 - **Real-World Impact:** Whether you're a recruiter looking to quickly evaluate a company's online data or a business owner wanting to analyze competitor information, this tool saves time and provides actionable insights.

 ## How to Use It
-1. **Enter API Key:** Provide your API key for the AI service.
+1. **Enter Gemani API Key:** Provide your API key for the Gemani service.

 2. **Enter Website URL:** Input the URL of the website you want to scrape.

-3. **Describe Your Data Needs:*8 Tell the system what kind of data or insights you're looking for.
+3. **Describe Your Data Needs:** Tell the system what kind of data or insights you're looking for.

 4. **Click "Scrape":** The system will load the website.
 If the site requires login, a sidebar will prompt you for your username and password.